-On September 20, 1993, the Company purchased a \$600,000 participation in a promissory note owned by Life Investors Insurance Company of America, an affiliate of AEGON Realty Advisors.
+On September 20, 1993, the Company purchased a \$600,000 participation in a promissory note owned by Life Investors Insurance Company of America, an affiliate of AEGON Realty Advisors (see Note 8).
 The note is secured by real estate and the participation yields 8.25% to the Company.
-Principal payments reduced the receivable balance to \$582,769 at December 31, 1995.
-The estimated fair value of the mortgage loan receivable at December 31, 1995 was \$609,818.
+Principal payments reduced the receivable balance to \$573,991 at December 31, 1996 and \$582,769 at December 31, 1995.
+The estimated fair value of the mortgage loan receivable was \$583,560 at December 31, 1996 and \$609,818 at December 31, 1995.

+The fair values for the mortgage loan receivable are estimated utilizing discounted cash flow analysis, using interest rates reflective of current market conditions and the risk characteristics of the loan.
 The interest rate applied to discount the cash flows was lower than the stated rate of the loan, and as a result, the estimated fair value exceeded the carrying value of the mortgage loan receivable.

-The Company's previous investment in a similar mortgage with Bankers United Life Assurance Company, also an affiliate of AEGON Realty Advisors, was prepaid on July 27, 1993.
-Information regarding the mortgage receivable at December 31, 1995 is presented in the Schedule of Mortgage Loan Receivable below:
+Information regarding the mortgage receivable at December 31, 1996 is presented in the Schedule of Mortgage Loan Receivable below.